Filelight

-Filelight is a graphical disk usage analyzer part of the KDE Gear.
+Filelight is a free graphical disk usage analyzer part of the KDE Gear set of applications.
+It shows directories that take up lots of space on the user's computer, and lets the user delete them.
+The app supports Windows and Unix-like systems and is open source.

+Overview

 Instead of showing a tree view of the files within a partition or directory, or even a columns-represent-directories view like xdiskusage, it shows a series of concentric pie charts representing the various directories within the requested partition or directory and the amount of space they use.
 This method is known as a multilevel pie chart, sunburst chart or ring chart.
 Users may also on the pie-chart segment representing a particular directory and repeat the analysis for that directory, right click that segment to open a file manager or terminal emulator in that location, or copy to clipboard or delete the directory, and right click the segment representing a file to open it, copy it to the clipboard, or delete it.